XiaoLirui/MLops-project/README.md

 ## Reuse Model after Training
-We have MLflow Tracking Server running locally, and you can visit http://127.0.0.1:5000 to view the experiments and run logs. best_run_id is displayed at the top of the run details page.

-Or during training, the best_run_id is usually printed in the console output. we can review the console output when running mobile_ml.py or mobile_ml_prefect_deploy.py to find similar logs.
+We have MLflow Tracking Server running locally, and you can visit http://127.0.0.1:5000 to view the experiments and run logs. best_run_id is displayed at the top of the run details page.Or during training, the best_run_id is usually printed in the console output. we can review the console output when running mobile_ml.py or mobile_ml_prefect_deploy.py to find similar logs.

 After finding, execute the predict.py, and it will provide the result for test_sample.